 - Some other instances where coaching may be a good fit should it seem safe and appropriate are:

 - If you have tried therapy, dietitians and a treatment team or even a few and nothing has worked, and you want to explore coaching as an alternative.

-- If you are far along in recovery but it feels like you could now go further with a coach who is with you in real-life situations rather than continuing with your previous team.
+- If you are far along in recovery but it feels like you could now go further with a coach who can support you in real-life situations and with goal setting and behaviour change rather than continuing with your previous team.